karstenw/Cactus-opml-Outliner/README.md

 Added a recent URLs menu to the open URL dialog.
 Holds the last 30 visited URLs.

-Cactus now tries to correct errorneous opml files.
+Cactus now tries to correct some common errors in opml files.

 Corrections applied are:
 + wrong xml declarations ( "<?xml encoding...?>" instead of "<?xml version...?>"
 + illegal characters (chrs 0-8,11,12,14-31) are replaced with "???"
 + some opml files had a <directiveCache> tag instead of </outline> at the top level